Agitation, Confusion, and Neuromuscular Blockade in Critically Ill Patients

 Testing

 Identified abnormalities (eg, hypoxia, hypotension, fever) should be clarified further with appropriate testing.
-Head CT need not routinely be done unless focal neurologic findings are present or no other etiology is found.
-A bispectral index (BIS) monitor placed on the head to capture cerebral cortex electrical activity may be helpful in determining the level of sedation/agitation of patients under neuromuscular blockade.
+Head CT need not routinely be performed unless focal neurologic findings are present or no other etiology is found.
+A bispectral index (BIS) monitor (specialized EEG monitor) placed on the head to capture cerebral cortex electrical activity may be helpful in determining the level of sedation or agitation of patients under neuromuscular blockade.

 Treatment of Agitation and Confusion

-Drug treatment is dictated by the most vexing symptoms.
-Pain is treated with analgesics; anxiety and insomnia are treated with sedatives; and psychosis and delirium are treated with small doses of an antipsychotic drug.
+Medication treatment should treat the cause of symptoms.
+For example, pain is treated with analgesics; anxiety and insomnia are treated with sedatives; and psychosis and delirium are treated with small doses of an antipsychotic medication.
 Intubation may be needed when sedative and analgesic requirements are high enough to jeopardize the airway or respiratory drive.
-Many drugs are available; generally, short-acting drugs are preferred for patients who need frequent neurologic examination or who are being weaned to extubation.
+Many medications are available; generally, short-acting medications are preferred for patients who need frequent neurologic examination or who are being weaned to extubation.

 Analgesia